OpenIPC Downloads & Setup

 Connect your USB-serial adapter to the PC/Mac and to the serial port of the OpenIPC hardware.

-Here is the serial port pinout for OpenIPC Sigmastar SSC338Q and Goke cameras:
+Here is the serial port pinout for OpenIPC Sigmastar SSC338Q:

 OpenIPC Sigmastar SSC338Q serial port pinout